Getting colds

 • difficulty moving the affected area; your fingers and toes may also change colour.

-There are things you can do to help manage the symptoms of Raynaud’s, including a prescription medication called nifedipine that can help with circulation.
+There are things you can do to help manage the symptoms of Raynaud’s, including a prescription medication which can help with circulation.

 See our NHS factsheet on Raynaud’s for further information, including when you should see your GP.